-Atari 7800 on eBay
+Atari 7800 Related Articles

 The delay in the system’s release played a big part in its modest success.
-Gone were the days where Atari was the key player in the industry.
+Gone were the days when Atari was the key player in the industry.
 Since the release of the 5200, the likes of Nintendo had entered the industry.
 Nintendo was succeeding with their NES system and gained the exclusive commitment of developers.

 Ultimately, the Atari 7800 performed moderately well and was profitable for the company.
 They released one more system (the XEGS in 1987) before a hardware hiatus of 6 years, prior to the Atari Jaguar launching.